Integrated Continuous-time Hidden Markov Models: Integrated continuous-time Hidden Markov Models

-I define an \textit{integrated continuous-time Hidden Markov Model} (InCH) to be a Markov process $Z(t)$ as above, satisfying one of the conditions (a) and (b), with rates $\lambda_{ij}(t, x)$ that are bounded.
+I define an \textit{integrated continuous-time \HMM} (InCH) to be a Markov process $Z(t)$ as above, satisfying one of the conditions (a) and (b), with rates $\lambda_{ij}(t, x)$ that are bounded.
 In general, it lacks the snapshot property defined in \S\ref{sec:cthmm}, since the way $X(t)$ is changing depends on $S(t)$.
+This class includes a wide range of existing models; the reason for formulating them in this particular way is the potential improvement in computational efficiency permitted if these conditions are met, as described in \S\ref{InCH}.

+In a movement context, usually $\Xspace$ will be continuous.
+In particular, the separable switching diffusion models of \cite{Exact} can be thought of as InCH models on $\mathbb{R}^d\times\{1,\ldots,n\}$.
+Usually we will be interested in $d=2$, but cases with $d=1$ and $d=3$ arise naturally.
+Related applications involving multiple animals lead to higher values of $d$; see \citet{Mu}.

 It is useful to distinguish some particular cases.
 An InCH is \textit{spatially homogeneous} if $\lambda_{ij}(t, x)$ is independent of $x$; otherwise it is \textit{spatially heterogeneous}.
 Of course, $X(t)$ need not represent geographical space, but the terminology is appropriate to many applications, and makes the necessary distinction from time-homogeneity.